 Peter has a high profile in Matthew's gospel.
 It is only there that Jesus addresses him as the rock on which he will build his church.
 It is only in Matthew that we find Peter asking the question, "Lord, how often must I forgive my brother if he wrongs me?
 As often as seven times?"
 In the Scriptures, seven is a symbol of fullness and completion.
 While to forgive someone seven times would seem about as far as one could possibly go, still Jesus said that we should forgive seventy seven times… in other words, there is to be no limit to our willingness to forgive.

 Of course Jesus was well aware of the human tendency was to put strict limits on forgiveness, as is clear in the parable he told to Peter and the others.
 In that story, even the fortunate person who had been generously forgiven a huge debt could not find it in his heart to forgive another to a much lesser extent.
 Foremost in Jesus' mind is how forgiving God was.
 In today's gospel he calls on Peter and on all of us to be God-like in our readiness to forgive.
 This is a major part of what he meant earlier in Matthew's gospel, "Be perfect as your heavenly Father is perfect."
-It is what Christian identity should mean for us.
+It is also what Pope Francis wants this Year of Mercy to mean for us.